bhargavraju123-Tv/Problem-7-The-Reminder-That-Reaches/DECISIONS.md

 ---

-## 1. Initial Technology Stack
+## 1. Technology Stack

+**Decision:** Use Java 21 with Spring Boot 4.1.1 and Maven.

+**Technologies:**
+- Spring Web
+- Spring Validation
+- Spring Boot DevTools
+- Spring Boot Test
+- Git & GitHub

+**Reason:** Spring Boot provides a simple and modular backend for implementing the reminder, contact-policy, channel-fallback, and validation requirements.

-**Decision:** To be finalized after inspecting the provided Problem 7 data pack.
+**Database:** Will be decided after inspecting the provided Problem 7 data pack.

-**Reason:** The problem document explicitly asks us to read and understand the contact list before designing the system.
-The actual data structure should influence whether we need a database, what models are required, and how the input should be processed.
+**Not using initially:** React, Spring Security, Thymeleaf, AWS, or real messaging providers because they are not required for Problem 7.

 ---